837 Naval Air Squadron

-837 Naval Air Squadron (837 NAS), also known as 837 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
-It last operated with Fairey Firefly I / FR.I fighter / reconnaissance aircraft from October 1945 to October 1947.
+837 Naval Air Squadron (837 NAS), also known as 837 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It last operated with Fairey Firefly I / FR.I fighter / reconnaissance aircraft from October 1945 to October 1947, in the Far East.

 Established in January 1942, at HMS Buzzard, RNAS Palisadoes, Jamaica, the squadron began as a Torpedo Bomber Reconnaissance (TBR) unit.
 In October, it relocated to Floyd Bennett Field in New York, preparing to board the escort carrier HMS Dasher in July, to escort a North Atlantic convoy that departed in August.
 Upon arrival, the squadron operated from various shore bases, with its numbers fluctuating.
 In January 1943, the squadron split into two flights: 837A Flight was assigned to HMS Argus for anti-submarine protection of a convoy to Gibraltar, while 837D Flight reboarded HMS Dasher for a convoy to Iceland.
 When HMS Dasher exploded in the Firth of Clyde on 27 March, 837D was on land, and the squadron regrouped at HMS Jackdaw II, RNAS Dunino, Fife, two days later.
 After completing deck landing training on HMS Argus in late April 1943, the squadron was disbanded in June, becoming 'Z' Flight of 886 Naval Air Squadron at HMS Landrail, RNAS Machrihanish.

 Reformed at HMS Blackcap, RNAS Stretton, Cheshire, in August 1944, the unit continued as a TBR squadron, officially designated to operate Fairey Barracuda Mk II.
 However, the first aircraft did not arrive until September at HMS Daedalus, RNAS Lee-on-Solent, Hampshire.
 The squadron relocated to HMS Owl, RNAS Fearn, Scotland, in November and by December it had eighteen aircraft.
 In April 1945, it embarked in the light fleet carrier HMS Glory, using HMS Wagtail, RNAS Ayr, Scotland, as a shore base and set sail to join the British Pacific Fleet in May 1945.
 The squadron's strength was reduced by half until a visit to HMS Grebe, RNAS Dekheila, Egypt, in late May 1945 allowed it to increase to twelve aircraft before joining the 16th Carrier Air Group.
 Although the war concluded before the squadron could engage in combat, it remained with the carrier, utilising various shore bases in the Far East and Australia, and was present for the Japanese surrender at Rabaul.

 In October, it changed its aircraft in Australia with Fairey Firefly FR.I.
 These aircraft were then re-embarked in HMS Glory in January 1946 for operations in the East Indies Fleet and the Far East.
 In June 1947, the squadron re-embarked from HMS Nabrock, RNAS Singapore, and after a tour in Australia, returned home to disband upon arrival in October 1947.